 No one wants to think about becoming seriously ill or dying, but scrambling to get an estate plan and healthcare documents done while in the hospital or nursing home is a bad alternative, says a recent article titled “The Essentials You Need for an Estate Plan” from Kiplinger.
 Not having an estate plan in place can create enormous costs for the estate, including taxes, and delay the transfer of assets to heirs.

-If you would like to avoid the cost, stress and possibility of your spouse or children having to go to court to get all of this done while you are incapacitated, it is time to have an estate plan created.
+If you would like to avoid the cost, stress, and possibility of your loved ones having to go to court to get all of this done while you are incapacitated, it is time to have an estate plan created.
 Here are the basics:

-Financial Power of Attorney names an attorney in fact to manage finances, paying bills and overseeing investments.
-Without a POA, your family can’t take action on your financial matters, like paying bills, overseeing the maintenance of your home, etc. If the court appoints a non-family member to manage this task, the family may see the estate evaporate.
+Durable Power of Attorney names an attorney in fact to manage finances, pay bills, oversee investments, and maintenance of your home, etc. Without a DPOA, your family can’t take action on your financial matters which will likely lead to having to file for guardianship.
+If the court appoints a non-family member to manage this task, the family may see the estate evaporate.

-Creating a trust is part of most people’s estate plan.
+A trust should be a part of most people’s estate plan.
 A trust is a means of leaving assets for a minor child, or someone who cannot be trusted to manage money.
 The trust is a legal entity that inherits money when you pass, and a trustee, who you name in the trust documents, manages everything, according to the terms of the trust.

 Today’s estate plan needs to include digital assets.
 You need to give someone legal authority to manage social media accounts, websites, email and any other digital property you own.